What Are Some of the Best Places to Visit on the English Coast?

 England's West Country : Where Sandy Bays Beckon

-Beach lovers who are not bothered about the attractions and those in search of natural coastal landscape will perhaps be better catered for in The South West which boasts the widest selection of unspoilt beaches in England.
+Beach lovers who aren't bothered about the attractions and those in search of natural coastal landscape will perhaps be better catered for in The South West which boasts the widest selection of unspoilt beaches in England.
 Most of these beaches can be found in Cornwall particularly between Newquay and Padstow on the Atlantic seaboard.
-Cornwall is a peninsular and has a 258 mile long coast with many delightful coves and picturesque harbours facing the English Channel and the Atlantic.
+Cornwall is a peninsula and has a 258-mile long coast with many delightful coves and picturesque harbours facing the English Channel and the Atlantic.
 The Ocean side in the north is famed for its magnificent surf and becomes busy each summer when surfers travel here from all over the UK.

 Cornwall has no motorways and no international airport; all traffic must arrive via Plymouth over the recently widened Tamar suspension bridge or on the Torpoint Ferry or further north beyond the source of the river Tamar.
 Trains trundle into Cornwall at a snail’s pace across the unique Victorian railway bridge built by Isambard Kingdom Brunel.
 Leaving the cityscape far behind, tourists can look forward to a memorable Cornish adventure in England’s westernmost county—a place quite apart from the rest of England with its rich Celtic past and mythological connections.

 By arriving at Newquay airport the visitor can easily discover a region that boasts more than twelve glorious beaches offering golden sands worthy of any picture postcard.
 Rock pools and caves are a feature of Cornwall’s rugged coastline and provide an ideal environment for kids to play and explore.